-NB: Alternatively for those who want to get to Zanzibar a day earlier there is the option of flying today straight on to the island where we can collect you from the airport to transfer you to beach accommodation a day early.
+Nb: Alternatively for those who want to get to Zanzibar a day earlier there is the option of flying today straight on to the island where we can collect you from the airport to transfer you to beach accommodation a day early.

-Distance: 485 kms (545 kms if to Dar)
+Distance: 485 (545 if to Dar) kms

-Est. Drive Time: 9 - 10 hours incl. lunch stop (11 - 12 hours if to Dar)
+Est. Drive Time: 9 to 10 hours incl. lunch stop (11 to 12 if to Dar es Salaam)